 E-commerce has made very little penetration into the wedding dress market.
 More than 90% of U.S. wedding dresses are still sold in a store.
 While there are some websites that sell gowns in the $100-$300 range (such as Azazie and Cocomelody), there have been very few purely online retailers that sell wedding dresses with luxury craftsmanship and materials before Anomalie.

 Anomalie started when a bride researched the workshops that supplied brands at Kleinfeld, and realized she could make her dress directly with them cutting out the designer markup) and sell directly to brides (cutting out the boutique overhead).
 Anomalie’s insight is that an online model can offer a top-quality custom dress at a price that stores cannot match by cutting out these markups.
-Anomalie Collection dresses, which are made using the same materials and workshops that go into $6,000+ boutique dresses, retail for $1,399 including shipping.
+Anomalie dresses, which are made using the same materials and workshops that go into $6,000+ boutique dresses, retail for a fraction of that boutique price tag.

 The Verdict on Price: